DivergentClouds/id-machine/readme.md

 ./zig-out/bin/id-machine <code file> <output file>
 ```

+To exit a program, dereference outside of accessible memory.

 ### Header Byte

 The first byte of the code file must be a header byte in the following format: